Grahanam: Plot

 Kanakayya gets even worse and Gopayya claims there is no more time to lose.
 Kanakayya's father approaches Narayana Swamy for Saradamba's blood.
 Fearing the boy's death might result in greater scandal, Narayana Swamy extracts the blood from Saradamba forcefully.
 Sometime after Gopayya administers the blood to Kanakayya, the boy recovers from the grips of the viral fever.
-Narayana Swamy upon hearing that Kanakaya is now better, accuses his wife of infidelity and makes her leave the village.
+Narayana Swamy, upon hearing that Kanakaya is now better, accuses his wife of infidelity and makes her leave the village.
 Kanakkaya learns of what happened when he recovers but no one is willing to listen to him.

-The Doctor asks his friend about his take on the story.
-The friend replies that there is no way to tell what actually happened but must take into consideration that Kanakayya did get better. perhaps there was an illicit relationship between Kanakkaya and Saradamba.
+The doctor asks his friend about his take on the story.
+The friend replies that there is no way to tell what actually happened but one must take into consideration that Kanakayya did recover.
+Perhaps there was an illicit relationship between Kanakkaya and Saradamba.
 The Doctor counters by saying that it might have merely been a coincidence that Kanakkaya's fever broke after the application of blood.
-The friend replies that there is no way to conclude this and that the nature of the relationship is only known to two people, Kanakkaya and Saradamaba.
+The friend replies that there is no way to conclude this and that the nature of the relationship is known only to two people: Kanakkaya and Saradamaba.

-At this point, the doctor reveals that he is Kanakkaya and that there was nothing illicit between him and Saradamba.
+At this point, the doctor reveals that he is Kanakkaya and that there was no illicit relation between him and Saradamba.
 He moved out of his house, went to Madras to become a Doctor and changed his name.
-The next day the Doctor goes back to the hospital to find the patient in a critical state and the doctor saves his life.
-He goes out to the place where he saw the old woman in hope she will return.
+The next day the Doctor goes back to the hospital to find the patient in a critical state and saves his life.
+He goes out to the place where he saw the old woman in the hope she will return.